boblund/jslogprog/Readme.md

 ```
 rule(clause(
   function isEqual([arg1, arg2]) {
     return arg1.unify(arg2);
   },
   'X', 'Y'
 ))
 ```

 This rule is referenced in a goal via the function's name, i.e. `clause('isEual', X, 2))`.
 Clause arguments are referenced from an array.
-The JS function is expected bind any appropriate variables and return a bindings object.
-Failure to must result in throwing a 'unification failed' error.
+The JS function is expected to bind any appropriate variables and return a bindings object.
+Failure to unify must result in throwing a 'unification failed' error.

 # JSLogProg API <a name="api"></a>